Legoar97/vito-legal/privacidad.md

 ### **10. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?**

-If you have questions or comments about this notice, you may email us at ivanramiro97@gmail.com or contact us by post at:
+If you have questions or comments about this notice, you may email us at vito@govito.app or contact us by post at:

 **Vito**
 cll 2B # 1-29